Kimiko Glenn

-Kimiko Glenn (born June 27, 1989) is an American actress and singer.
-She started her career on stage in the late 2000s, touring as Thea in the musical Spring Awakening from 2008 to 2010, and made her screen debut in 2012.
-From 2014 to 2019, Glenn starred as Brook Soso in the Netflix series Orange Is the New Black, for which she received three consecutive Screen Actors Guild Awards.
-She originated the role of Dawn Pinkett in the musical Waitress on Broadway in 2016.
+Kimiko Glenn (born June 27, 1989) is an American actress and singer, best known in a live action role for portraying Brook Soso in the Netflix series Orange Is the New Black (2014–2019), for which she received three ensemble Screen Actors Guild Awards.
+She also originated the role of Dawn Pinkett in the Broadway musical Waitress in 2016.
 Glenn concurrently acted in the thriller film Nerve (2016) and voiced Peni Parker in the animated Spider-Verse trilogy (2018–present).
-She has also voiced roles in a number of other animated media, including the film Over the Moon (2020) and television projects such as DuckTales (2017–2021), Voltron: Legendary Defender (2017–2018), Summer Camp Island (2018–2023), and the titular character in Baby Shark's Big Show!
-(2020–2025).
-For the latter, she earned a nomination at the 3rd Children's and Family Emmy Awards.
+She has also voiced roles in a number of other animated media, including the film Over the Moon (2020) and television projects such as DuckTales (2017–2021), Voltron: Legendary Defender (2017–2018), Summer Camp Island (2018–2023), Kiff (2023–present), Hazbin Hotel (2024–present), and Among Us (2026).

 Early life and education

-Glenn was born and raised in Phoenix, Arizona, with her sister, Amanda.
+Kimiko Glenn was born on June 27, 1989, and raised in Phoenix, Arizona, with her sister, Amanda.
 Her mother, Sumiko, is Japanese, and her father, Mark, is of Scottish, Irish, and German descent.
 Glenn began acting at the Valley Youth Theatre in Phoenix and several other local theaters when she was in fifth grade.
 She attended Desert Vista High School in Phoenix and the Interlochen Arts Academy boarding school in Interlochen, Michigan.
 She is a 2007 YoungArts alumnus.
 She attended the Boston Conservatory for a year as a musical theatre major, but dropped out when she was cast in the touring company of Spring Awakening.